top of page

 • A dark background color between “planks.”

-• Let the mix slake for 3–5 minutes, then remix
+• Let the mix false set for 3–5 minutes, then remix.

 Step 3: Light Scrape & Layout the Wood Planks